 The Joffre Lakes trail is one of the best hiking trails in Whistler.
 But we’ve had too many bear experiences to be complacent.

 Getting to know bears in Whistler and elsewhere in B.C.

 We once had an unexpected up-close-and-pretty-scary (but thrilling in retrospect!) encounter with first two, then four grizzlies when bear-viewing with a group near Knight Inlet Lodge on Canada’s British Columbia coast.

 And we’ve spied black bears in Whistler (where we’re staying for a mini getaway); they often wander right through the town.
 (Whistler, you may know, is a mountain resort, known for its great skiing, and it’s just over an hour’s drive from our home.)

 A couple of years ago, we even saw a black bear ambling down our own driveway from the garden to the street – this in a residential neighborhood right on the north shore of Vancouver.

 A neighbor later told us, unfazed: “Oh that bear!
 He lives just over yonder!” (pointing to another neighbor’s place)

-But we really didn’t want to bump into bears on this hike.
-So while driving from Whistler to the Joffre Lakes hike, we decided to veer off into the village of Pemberton to buy a bear bell.
+But we really didn’t want to bump into bears on this Joffre Lakes hike.
+So while driving from Whistler to Joffre Lakes, we decided to veer off into the village of Pemberton to buy a bear bell.

 Now if you don’t know how bear bells work, listen up.
 The tinkling sound of the bell is supposed to warn any bears in the area of your approach.
 In theory, they’ll be scared off.